marcoparello/CTF-Writeups/wani-CTF-2024/Forensics/Surveillance-of-sus.md

 O9-?
 ```

-The `RDP8bmp` at the top indicates that `Cache_chal.bin` is a `bmp` file that has been outputted to be a `.bin` file.
-In order to extract the images from the `.bin` file, I use `bmc-tools` created by ANSSI-FR.
+The `RDP8bmp` at the top indicates that `Cache_chal.bin` is a `bmp` cache file .
+In order to extract the bitmaps from the `.bin` file, I use `bmc-tools` created by ANSSI-FR.
 I then type:

 ```txt
 python3 bmc-tools.py -s Cache_chal.bin -d .
 ```
-Which instructs bmc-tools.py to extract images from Cache_chal.bin and output them in the current directory, represented by `.`.
+Which instructs bmc-tools.py to extract bitmaps from Cache_chal.bin and output them in the current directory, represented by `.`.
 I then run the command, which results in:

 ![](../images/surveillance-of-sus-part-4.png)